localstack/localstack/README.md

 ## Using custom SSL certificates

-To use your own SSL certificate (for `USE_SSL=1`) instead of the randomly generated certificate, you can place a file `server.test.pem` into the LocalStack temporary directory (`$TMPDIR/localstack`, or `/tmp/localstack` by default).
+To use your own SSL certificate instead of the randomly generated certificate, you can place a file `server.test.pem` into the LocalStack temporary directory (`$TMPDIR/localstack`, or `/tmp/localstack` by default).
 The file `server.test.pem` must contain the key file, as well as the certificate file content:

 ```
 -----BEGIN PRIVATE KEY-----